krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 As we expand access to our new AI services, we continue to make meaningful investments in support of our AI efforts.
 We remain committed to durably re-engineering our cost base in order to help create capacity for these investments, in support of long-term, sustainable financial value.
 Across Alphabet, teams are looking at ways to operate as effectively as possible, focused on their biggest priorities.

-Turning next to YouTube, which saw solid momentum in both its ads and subscription businesses in Q3.
+# Turning next to YouTube

+which saw solid momentum in both its ads and subscription businesses in Q3.

 NFL Sunday Ticket is now live and receiving excellent reviews.
 Fans love our multiview feature, which can livestream up to four games on a single screen.
 We have heard positive feedback from our partners at the NFL about the new features and livestream reliability.
 This is a clear example of our ability to execute big partnerships with excellence and at scale.